One big plus with houseplants is they can be enjoyed all year long.

-I think of houseplants as great accessories to indoor microclimate – they can be moved, replaced, mixed and staged with other plants and some cool decorative containers.
+I think of houseplants as great accessories to indoor microclimate – they can be moved, replaced, mixed, and staged with other plants and some cool decorative containers.

 1. Raise or Elevate House Plants to Create New Looks

-Take an easy to care for houseplant, elevate it, to create new looks.
+Take an easy-to-care-for houseplant, elevate it, to create new looks.
 Elevating some of your plants can also help them receive more light and create a “bigger” plant at a lower cost.

-Raising a plant can allow use of the plant in areas it normally would not fit because of width or lighting.
+Raising a plant can allow the use of the plant in areas it normally would not fit because of width or lighting.

 Singling out a plant can make a visual statement or bring drama to a living room.

-2. Go Odd in Displaying and Groupings
+2. Go Odd in Displaying and Grouping

 3. Know Your Plants Watering Schedule

-Far too often many houseplants find their death from over care and over-watering.
+Far too often, many houseplants find their death from overcare and over-watering.
 Most plants like to dry out a little between waterings.

 Some varieties require more moisture – like the peace lily.
 Watering schedules can also change depending on the mirco-climate in your home.